 TGaz Editor: Change the following content in Clause.
 11.22.6.3.1 (P105L38-40) as shown below:

-This initial Fine Timing Measurement frame shall include the Fine Timing Measurement Parameters element or a Ranging Parameters element.
+This initial Fine Timing Measurement frame shall include a Fine Timing Measurement Parameters element or a Ranging Parameters element.
 The value of the Status Indication field indicates the outcome of the request